 Our Region’s Museums & Heritage Displays

 Beckoning Hills Museum: Look at life through the eyes of a prairie pioneer.
-425 Mill Road, Boissevain.
+425 Mill Road, Boissevain

 Irvin Goodon International Wildlife Museum: A collection of full-mount animals set in interactive, natural scenes.
-298 Mountain Street, Boissevain
+Moncur Gallery: The history of Indigenous peoples of the area reaching back 11,000 years.
+The Railway Museum: An award-winning model railway collection.
+All three museums located at 298 Mountain Street, Boissevain

 Waskada Museum

-Railway Aveenue, Waskada MB R0M 2E0
+Railway Avenue, Waskada MB R0M 2E0

 204-673-2401